 8. Put on some sunscreen

 What is the number one cliche about a tourist in New Zealand?!
 He is burnt red!
 The New Zealand sun is not forgiving.
 In fact, exposure to the sun for only 7 minutes can get you sunburnt.
 Everything you know about your summer vacation is nothing compared to the sun here.
 So cake yourself in the high factor stuff, just like any self-respecting Kiwi would.
+See here for more ways to stay healthy in New Zealand.

 9. Ditch your flag